mvitgpt/Mental-Arithmetic-Quiz/README.md

   + My family, for their uderstanding.
   + The slack community, for always being there.
   + [MiaRasmussen_5P](https://github.com/MiaRasmussen05), for her great support and time and for mixing the gradient colors.
-  + Tutor - George-Alexandru Ciobanu, for the time spent figuring out .
+  + Tutor - George-Alexandru Ciobanu, for the time spent in guiding and explaing the steps to figuring things out .
-  + My mentor jubril_mentor, for helping me understand where I was going wrong
+  + My Code Institute mentor jubril_mentor, for helping me understand how to think logically before writing codes in programming.
   + [Okurut_5p](https://github.com/kedi1991/), for is advice and suggestions during this projects.